impactoss/impactoss-user-manual/managers/users-admin.md

 Through the 'Users' tab, the Administrator can assign user to a particular organisation (i.e. record which organisation they work for/represent).
 This can either be done individually by editing the user profile as described above, or through batch editing.

 ##### Promote a user (assign a user role)

+      1. The registered user role must be changed from 'no role assigned' to 'contributor'.
+To do so the Administrator needs to navigate to the 'Users' page and update their role.
+Full details on how to do so can be found [here](/members/users-admin.md).

 When a person first registers on the site they are a guest user and assigned no role.
 It is up to either a Manager or an Administrator to assign user roles.
 The following types of promotion can be carried out: